nickpiggott/odr-dabmux-announcements-controller/README.md

   $announcement_command_suffix

-on line 6 of the PHP script.
-So in this example, amend line 6 to read
+in the head of the PHP script.
+So in this example, amend the line to:

   $announcement_command_suffix = "_announcement";